 INTRODUCTION

-One mutual aspect of many protist parasites, for instance Plasmodium falciparum, Toxoplasma gondii, Trypanosoma brucei and Leishmania donovani, is that they possess a family of enzymes called membrane-bound pyrophosphatases(Shah et al., 2016).
+One mutual aspect of many protist parasites, for instance Plasmodium spp., Toxoplasma spp., Trypanosoma spp. and Leishmania spp., is that they possess a family of enzymes called membrane-bound pyrophosphatases(Shah et al., 2016).
 These large (70–81 kDa) homodimeric integral membrane proteins consist of 15–17 transmembrane helices per monomer and are in parasites usually located in the plasma membrane of the acidocalcisome.
 Their assignment is hydrolysis of pyrophosphate, a by-product from many biosynthetic pathways that may disturb physiological reactions in too high concentrations, into orthophosphates.
 This process generates an ion gradient coupled with the active transport of H+ or Na+ across the membranes.
 By maintaining the charge on the acidocalcisome and thereby its function, mPPases likely play a significant role in the lifecycle of many parasites (Docampo et al., 2005; McIntosh et al., 2001).
 Although mPPases are essential for parasites, especially under conditions of low-energy stress, no homologous proteins exist in vertebrates.
 For example, humans have other ways of dealing with pyrophosphate such as ecto-nucleotide pyrophosphatases/phosphodiesterases, inorganic pyrophosphatases and polymerases (REF).

-So far, only two X-ray structures of Thermotoga maritima(Kellosalo et al., 2012; Li et al., 2016; Vidilaseris et al., 2018) and mung bean Vigna radiata (Lin et al., 2012; Li et al., 2016) mPPases have been solved.
+So far, only two X-ray structures of Thermotoga maritima(Kellosalo et al., 2012; Li et al., 2016; Vidilaseris et al., 2018) and Vigna radiata (Lin et al., 2012; Li et al., 2016) mPPases have been solved.
 In addition, the fact that mPPases do not exist in humans but nonetheless are essential for parasites makes them promising potential drug targets against protist diseases.
 Most of the current compounds inhibiting the mPPase functions are non-hydrolysable pyrophosphate analogues (REF), and only one mPPase inhibitor class of non-pyrophosphate origin has been reported (Vidilaseris et al., 2019).
 To avoid pyrophosphate analogues from also targeting human enzymes bearing pyrophosphate binding sites, our interest lies in the discovery of non-phosphorous organic compounds that would inhibit the activity of protist mPPases.
 To attain this, we used a multistep sequential compound screening process, starting with phosphate isosteres and our recently developed TmPPase based assay.
 (Vidilaseris et al., 2018).

 Based on the preliminary structure-activity relationships of the best hit compounds, we developed more active analogues and subsequently ended up with the present three compounds, compounds §4, §11l and §11m, with an IC50 < 20 µM and a MW of 210–460 Da.